-Robert Pruitt dicusses his photographs and garments made at The Fabric Workshop and Museum.x
+Robert Pruitt discussing his work at The Fabric Workshop and Museum, Philadelphia.
+2011.x

 Robert Pruitt: Artist Interview